AmadeusITGroup/Assistive-Webdriver/doc/vm-guide/README.md

 # Configuring a virtual machine

-This guide explains how to configure a VirtualBox virtual machine to use it with `Assistive-Webdriver` for automated testing of a web application with the [NVDA](https://www.nvaccess.org/download/) or [JAWS](https://support.freedomscientific.com/Downloads/JAWS) screen reader.
+This guide explains how to configure a VirtualBox virtual machine to use it with `Assistive-Webdriver` or `Assistive-Playwright` for automated testing of a web application with the [NVDA](https://www.nvaccess.org/download/) or [JAWS](https://support.freedomscientific.com/Downloads/JAWS) screen reader.

 Note that if you look for an already built virtual machine, you can find one on [Vagrant Cloud](https://app.vagrantup.com/assistive-webdriver/boxes/win10-chromium-nvda).
 If you look for an automated script that builds this kind of virtual machine, you can have a look at the [win10-chromium-nvda](../../vagrant/win10-chromium-nvda) folder.